 Scott’s Latest farmdoc daily Articles – (View All Articles)

-- Rewriting the RFS Playbook: The Impact of No Half-RIN and Higher RVOs on Projected Biomass-Based Diesel Production and Feedstock Use for 2026-2027by Todd Hubbs and Scott Irwin on February 25, 2026
+- Rewriting the RFS Playbook: The Impact of Final RVOs on Projected Biomass-Based Diesel Feedstock Use for 2026-2027by Todd Hubbs and Scott Irwin on June 25, 2026

 Scott’s farmdoc Webinars (View all Webinars)